 Solar Eclipse on Aug 21, 2017

-There is a major eclipse over much of North America this month.
+There is a major eclipse over much of North America in August 2017.
 The sun will go dark during the day right in the middle of a cloudless day.
 An eclipse is when one object completely blocks another.
-If you’re big on vocabulary words, the word that describes this as a syzygy, which is a straight line of three objects like the Earth, Moon, and Sun.
+If you’re big on vocabulary words, the word that describes this as a syzygy (sizz-uh-gee), which is a straight line of three objects like the Earth, Moon, and Sun.

 It just so happens that the Sun’s diameter is about 400 times larger than the Moon, but the Moon is 400 times closer than the Sun.
 This makes the Sun and Moon appear to be about the same size (about the size of a quarter held at arm’s length).
 This is also why the eclipse thing is such a big deal for our planet.